-To reduce potential liability for failure to consider climate change, governments could begin with a look at potential impacts of climate changes on their government unit.
+To reduce potential liability for failure to consider climate change, governments could begin with a look at potential impacts of climate changes on their governmental unit and the impact, in turn, upon private lands.
 Such a look would support government arguments that they are responding "reasonably" (nonnegligently) to climate change and help them avoid liability from more traditional flooding as well.
 Other measures for reducing potential liability include:

-- Do not locate damage-prone government buildings such as post offices, roads, and sewer and water lines in flood areas taking into account not only traditional flooding but climate-change related flooding and erosion.
-Keeping citizens "out of harms way" can reduce potential liability suits. - Map areas with climate change- related flooding or erosion; reflect these mapped hazards in government policies and activities including flood regulatory maps. - Upgrade floodplain regulations to take into account climate change. - Deny zoning, subdivision, and building code permits for residences and other structures if proposed activities will increase hazards on other lands, anticipating climate change. - Relocate public and private flood prone structures outside of hazard areas taking into account climate-change related flooding.
-Relocation of flood damage-prone development is particularly appropriate for long duration or permanent flooding such as coastal flooding areas affected by sea level rise and for inland flash flooding which threatens health and safety.
+- Do not locate damage-prone government buildings such as post offices, roads, and sewer and water lines in flood areas taking into account not only traditional flooding but climate-change related flooding and erosion. - Map areas with climate change-related flooding or erosion; reflect these mapped hazard areas in government policies and activities including flood regulatory maps. - Deny zoning, subdivision, and building code permits for residences and other structures if proposed activities will increase hazards on other lands, anticipating climate change. - Relocate public and private flood prone structures outside of hazard areas taking into account climate-change and related flood hazards.
+Relocation of flood damage-prone development is particularly appropriate for long duration or permanent flooding such as coastal flood areas affected by sea level rise. - Acquire properties subject to climate change flooding proactively and allocate them to park, greenway and other government uses with low flood damage potential.
+Such acquisitions are often "low risk" and "no regret" options because they would often make sense whether or not projected climate changes occur.
+Acquisition of flood prone areas could often simultaneously protect flood storage and protect wildlife, provide outdoor recreation, prevent drainage problems, and reduce future flood losses.

-- Acquire properties subject to climate change flooding proactively and allocate them to park, greenway and other government uses with low flood damage potential.
-Such acquisitions are often "low risk" and "no regret" options 82 because they would often make sense whether or not projected climate changes occur.
-Acquisition of flood prone areas could often simultaneously protect flood storage and protect wildlife, provide outdoor recreation, prevent drainage problems, and reduce future flood losses. - Acquire flood easements where government activities will increase hazards taking into account anticipated climate change.
+- Acquire flood easements where government activities will increase hazards taking into account anticipated climate change.
 For example, the U.S. Army Corps of Engineers has broadly purchased flowage easements from private landowners where lands may be periodically inundated by Corps dams and levees and other projects.
-Easement acquisition could be extended to climate change flood areas. - Include disclaimers in maps, building permits and subdivision approvals pertaining to potential climate-related flood damages.
+Easement acquisition could be more broadly extended to climate change flood areas. - Include disclaimers in maps, building permits and subdivision approvals pertaining to potential climate-related flood damages.
 Regulatory agencies could require that permit applicants agree to hold harmless governmental units if permitted buildings or activities are subject to climate change-related and other natural hazards and damages.
 For example, some states such as Minnesota and Wisconsin have adopted model floodplain ordinances for use by local governments containing disclaimers pertaining to the accuracy of flood maps and the magnitude of the regulatory flood.
 These disclaimers could be extended to broader climate change-related flooding and erosion. - Encourage communities to enroll in FEMA's National Flood Insurance Program including the Community Rating system if communities have not already done so.
-Landowners who are compensated by flood insurance for their flood losses are, as a practical matter, less likely to sue governments for climate-related and other types of flooding. - Reduce climate-related flood hazards and hazards to or below naturally occurring levels through structural and nonstructural loss reduction measures such as dikes, dams, levees, elevation, flood proofing and flood warning systems.
+Landowners who are compensated by flood insurance for their flood losses are, as a practical matter, less likely to sue governments for climate-related and other types of flooding. - Reduce climate-related flood hazards to or below naturally occurring levels through structural and nonstructural loss reduction measures such as wetland and riparian area restoration, flood warning systems, public acquisition of greenways, construction of dikes, dams, levees, flood proofing and other approaches.
 In general, governments are only liable for increasing flood hazards and damages, not for natural levels of flooding.
-However construction of structural measures should be approached with particular care including consideration of "residual risk" because flood control measures such as levees often decrease flood hazards at one location and increase hazards at another or decrease for small flood events but increase for large scale events where flood frequency engineering - designs are exceeded.
+However construction of structural measures should be approached with particular care including consideration of "residual risk" because flood control measures such as levees often decrease flood hazards at one location and increase hazards at another or decrease for small flood events but increase for large scale events where flood frequency engineering designs are exceeded.